Go Driver

 Bulk Fetch

-FetchAll() fetches all remaining rows into a single packed binary buffer, avoiding per-row FFI overhead:
+FetchAll() fetches all remaining rows in a single native call and returns them as [][]any, minimizing per-row FFI overhead:

 rows, _ := db.Query(ctx, "SELECT id, name, age FROM users")